-These instruments will help individuals identify their work-related interests, what they consider important on the job, and their abilities in order to explore those occupations that relate most closely to those attributes.
-Users of the tools may link to the more than 800 occupations described by the O*NET database, as well as to occupational information in CareerOneStop.
-This allows individuals to make a seamless transition from assessing their interests, work values, and abilities to matching their job skills with the requirements of occupations in their local labor market.
+These instruments will help individuals identify their work-related interests and what they consider important on the job to explore occupations that relate most closely to those attributes.
+Users of the tools may link to the more than 950 occupations described by the O*NET database, as well as to occupational information in CareerOneStop.
+This allows individuals to make a seamless transition from assessing their interests and work values to matching their job skills with the requirements of occupations in their local labor market.